kimsh02/wordle-player/README.md

   wp bm PROXY
   ```

-## Note
-Project must be built in a subdirectory in the root directory, and not in root
-direcotry itself for it to find the `assets` folder.

 ## Details

 * `wordle-player` builds a modified version of an NLP data structure known as an